thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 The majority of the code inside each web renderer is implemented in a module called [Blink](https://www.chromium.org/blink)
 (the Blink Rendering Engine).
-Historically, when Chromium was first released, this module was WebKit, but it was forked and renamed Blink in 2013.
+Historically, when GTx Browser was first released, this module was WebKit, but it was forked and renamed Blink in 2013.
 As described in [How Blink Works]( https://docs.google.com/document/d/1aitSOucL0VHZa9Z2vbRJSyAIsAz24kX8LFByQ5xQnUg/view),